 When the going gets tough, you're going to sweat.
 For these times, we suggest the Patagonia R1 Hoody.

 was also highly breathable, but a heavier weight than the R1

 and not as suited to aerobic activities.
 We also found the Marmot Reactor

 was breathable, mostly due to the thin nature of the material (100 g/m²) as opposed to any fancy construction.
 The same goes for the "hard-faced" Arc'teryx Fortrez Hoody

 .
 While that jacket is made of a tighter, more weather resistant weave, it is so thin that it still vented well.

 Look closely and you'll see the breathable grid pattern underneath the high lofting fibers of the Patagonia R3 Hoody.

-In addition to the weave and thickness of the material, there are some other features that can help a jacket breathe better.
+In addition to the weave and thickness of the material, some other features can help a jacket breathe better.
 The stylish Patagonia Performance Better Sweater Hoody

 has thin panels on the sides and under the arms to mitigate to the tight fleece weave on the rest of the jacket.
 Other jackets have pockets lined with a thin mesh, as opposed to fleece, which can be unzipped for added airflow.